DataDog/datadog-sync-cli/README.md

 ## Workflow

-To use the tool, first run the `import` command, which will read the wanted items from the specified resources and save them locally.
+To use the tool, first run the `import` command, which will read the wanted items from the specified resources and save them locally into JSON files in the directory `resources/source`.

 Then, you can run the `sync` command which will use that local cache (unless `--force-missing-dependencies` is passed) to create the resources on the destination, and saves locally what has been pushed.